DattaSaiTejaTadi/Ads-service/README.md

 #### 4. Publish Click Event

-Publish a new ad click event to the system.
+Publish a new ad click event to the system. clickId should be unique for every click, this will help for achieving Idompotent behaviour with IP address.

 **Request:**